MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md

 >[!NOTE]
 >This article contains references to the term `SLAVE`, a term that Microsoft no longer uses.
 When the term is removed from the software, we'll remove it from this article.

 This article shows you how to add a MySQL Change Data Capture source to an eventstream.
-Currently, MySQL Database CDC is supported from the following services:
+Currently, MySQL Database CDC is supported from the following services where the databases can be accessed publicly:
 - **Azure Database for MySQL**
 - **Amazon RDS for MySQL**
 - **Amazon Aurora MySQL**